PRXDO/PRXDO/README.md

 ##

-- I am currently completing my degree in Computer Engineering
+- I have a degree in Computer Engineering
 - Studying Data Engenieer and Python

 ##